-Another corporate LMS that makes the list is Axonify.
+Another corporate LMS software that makes the list is Axonify.
 It focuses on preparing front-line workers for their daily duties.

-Since Axonify is specifically targeted to front-line workers, most of the authoring has been done for you.
+Since Axonify is specifically targeted at front-line workers, most of the authoring has been done for you.
 On the positive side, the lessons have been professionally created and made to keep learners engaged.
 It also has a reporting dashboard with useful information, including metrics that show how an employee’s performance has changed before and after training.

 Eloomi is one more corporate LMS to consider.
 It allows you to easily digitalize how you onboard your employees.

 For authoring, you can easily import your content or create your own.
 All types of content are supported, including videos, slideshows, and SCORM content.
-Tracking learners also insightful with Eloomi’s ability to spot areas that need improvement.
+Tracking learners is also insightful with Eloomi’s ability to spot areas that need improvement.

 In this article, we took a look at the ten top LMS systems for corporations.
 We looked at some of the most important characteristics of a corporate LMS, including the ability to author lessons easily, the use of multi-sensory content to engage learners, and the ability to monitor each learner’s progress.